namesakefyi/namesake.fyi/src/content/posts/introducing-namesake.md

 authors:
   - luke-lennon
   - eva-decker
+image:
+  src: ../../assets/images/posts/introducing-namesake/content/namesake.webp
+  alt: "Illustrations of a driver's license, a gavel, a passport, a social security card, and a flower with snails."
 ---

 **Namesake began three years ago as a series of Instagram rants.** Navigating the legal name change process was a headache—it felt overwhelming, resource-intensive, and honestly, sort of lonely.
 What should've been a joyous, celebratory moment of declaring a new identity was instead a slog through bureaucratic paperwork and needless deadnaming.
 We knew we deserved better.